How Big Of A Sailboat Can One Person Handle?

 Windlass, Autopilot, Bow & Stern Thruster, Electrical Winches, Electrical Furling, Steering Assistance

-What to consider for handling a large sailboat alone
+Critical elements to consider for handling a large sailboat alone

 Amel Super Maramu 53